Originially published on October 23, 2020 and refreshed on April 26, 2023.

 Across a broad spectrum of industries, motivated professionals prioritize their ongoing development and career advancement opportunities.
 Individuals with their eyes on new roles and a desire to create positive change in the world know that these goals require ongoing investment in new knowledge and skills.
-Earning a doctorate in education is one of the primary paths to developing new forms of leadership better suited to respond to the needs of rapidly evolving societies.
+Earning a Doctor of Education (Ed.D.) is one of the primary paths to developing new forms of leadership better suited to respond to the needs of rapidly evolving societies.

-Some find this path difficult to maneuver since graduate education can present challenges for working professionals.
-You may not have geographical access to the kinds of programs that would be most suited to your goals.
+Graduate education can present challenges for working professionals.
+Many may not have geographical access to the kinds of programs that would be most suited to pursuing desirable Ed.D. careers.
 However, an online doctorate of education offers prospective candidates the opportunity to balance their careers and academic pursuits as they apply best practices and new skills in their day-to-day professional settings.

-Graduates with a doctorate of education degree enjoy a wide range of career opportunities and the confidence to promote change across diverse instructional and organizational settings.
+Graduates with an advanced degree enjoy a wide range of Ed.D. career opportunities and the confidence to promote change across diverse instructional and organizational settings.

 What Are the Unique Characteristics and Benefits of a Doctorate in Education?

-By completing an EdD program, you can acquire the knowledge and skillset to stand out among other candidates and excel in leadership roles in educational or other public or private sector settings.
+By completing an Ed.D. program, you can acquire the knowledge and skill set to stand out among other candidates and excel in public or private sector doctor of education jobs.
 And that, of course, is the goal — to maximize your career potential while making a meaningful and lasting impact in your community and in the world.

-An online doctorate in education program enables professionals to enhance their leadership capacities to affect change while continuing to balance work, family, and community responsibilities.
-An EdD program will model collaborative processes, emphasize problem-solving and connect and adapt schools and organizations to changing external environments.
+An online doctorate in education program enables professionals to enhance their leadership capacities to effect change while continuing to balance work, family and community responsibilities.
+An Ed.D. program will model collaborative processes, emphasize problem-solving and explain how to adapt schools and organizations to changing external environments.

-The curriculum in a doctorate in education program will explore subjects relevant to your current professional position and to future career pursuits.
+The curriculum in a doctorate in education program will explore subjects relevant to your current professional position and provide skills that lend to future Ed.D. career pursuits.
 Areas of focus include:

 - Effective organizational leadership